wayne391/music-structure-analysis-in-matlab/README.md

 1. run "feature_saving.m" and generated features  will be placed at the feature folder
 2. run "run_all.m" and the results of prediction will be palced at estimation folder
 3. run "eval.py" to see the performance.
 (Optional)
+4. if needed, run "hpcp_dcp.py" to gain hpcp and dcp chorma feature

 Note that the amount of annotation files will dominate the amount of evaluation.
 To see details in "run_all.m" and "eval.py".
 Note that there are existing results in estimation folder, the parameter is default (see below).